cyrildiagne/fstq/README.md

 }
 ```

-To run the example's client:
+To run the example client:

 - `cd example/client`
 - Create a file `src/firebase-config.js` that exports your [firebase's web config]().